not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 Throughout the TimeSeq script, whenever a voltage is needed, a value is used to provide different ways to determine that voltage value:

-* A constant voltage, either using an exact voltage number or using a note value that will be its corresponding 1V/Oct voltage,
+* A constant voltage, either using an exact voltage number or using a note value that will be translated into its corresponding 1V/Oct voltage
-* Using a variable that was previousy set using a [set-variable](#set-variable) [action](#action),
+* Using a variable that was previously set using a [set-variable](#set-variable) *action*
-* Reading the current voltage from an [input](#input) port,
+* Reading the current voltage from an [input](#input) port
-* Reading the current voltage from an [output](#output) port or
+* Reading the current voltage from an [output](#output) port
 * Using a [rand](#rand)om voltage generator

 When the `note` property is used, it must be a 2 or 3 character string, where the first character specifies the note name (A-G), the second specifies the octave (0-9) and the third (optional) character can either use `+` to indicate a sharp, or `-` to indicate a flat.
-E.g: `C4+` will result in the 1V/Oct value of a middle C# t be used, while a `A3-` will result in an A flat below middle C.
+E.g: `C4+` will result in the 1V/Oct value of a middle C#, while a `A3-` will result in an A flat below middle C.

-If a `variable` property is used and no variable with a matching name was previously set using a [set-variable](#set-variable) [action](#action), 0V will be used instead.
+If a `variable` property is used and no variable with a matching name was previously set using a [set-variable](#set-variable) *action, 0V will be used instead.

 Additional mathematical operations are possible on a value using the `calc` property.
 This allows simple [calc](#calc)ulations to be performed by either adding, subtracting, dividing or multiplying this value with another value.
 The `calc` property expects a list of [calc](#calc) objects.
 Even if only one calculation is to be performed, it should still be supplied as a list (with one element).
-The calculations in the list will be executed in the order that they appear in the list.
+The calculations will then be executed in the order that they appear in the list.
+While voltage values are usually expected to fall into the -10V to 10V range in VCV Rack, calculations will not enforce this limit, and the result of the calculation can fall outside of that range.

 Using the `quantize` property, a value can optionally be set to quantize to the nearest 1V/Oct note value.
-If enabled, quantization of the voltage value will be done **after** any *calc* has been applied to the voltage value.
+If enabled, quantization of the voltage value will be done **after** the *calc* operations have been applied to the voltage value.

 Exactly one of the `voltage`, `note`, `variable`, `input`, `output` or `rand` properties must be specified for a value.

 Note: values always resolve into a voltage, which is then used by the object that contains the value.
 The source of the value voltage will not be tied to the target of that value.
-E.g. if an action set the voltage of an *output* using a value that is based on the voltage of an *input* port, the voltage to use will be determined when the action is executed.
-If the voltage on the *input*  port changes afterwards, the voltage of the *output* port will **not** be changes automatically.
+E.g. if an action sets the voltage of an *output* port using a value that is based on the voltage of an *input* port, the voltage to use will be determined when the action is executed.
+If the voltage on the *input* port changes afterwards, the voltage of the *output* port will **not** be changes automatically to the updated voltage of the *input* port.
 The *set-value* action will have to be re-executed in order for the *output* port to update again.

 ### Properties